jdavis-mcs/SpaceSim/README.md

 ## How to Play the Simulator

-1. Open the `index.html` file in your web browser.
+1. Open the `index.html` file in your web browser OR click the "Play It Live!" link above.

 2.  **Load a Mission:** Click the "Load Mission" button and select a mission file (e.g., `new_ship_diagnostics.js`) from the `missions` folder.